 The Belk Bowl returns each year to Bank of America Stadium in Charlotte, home of the NFL’s Carolina Panthers.
-This exciting postseason game features a matchup of the No. 2 pooled selection from the SEC against the No. 2 pooled selection from the ACC after the College Football Playoff.
+This exciting postseason game in 2020 features a matchup of the SEC or Big Ten against the ACC.
 Visiting fans discover that Charlotte is the perfect host for the Belk Bowl, offering world-class amenities and Southern charm.
 And you get to experience the city through the official Belk Bowl fan events leading up to the game, including the Fan Central party the night before, and a concert featuring a chart-topping recording artist during FanFest the day of.

 Staging a major college football bowl game in Charlotte wasn’t possible prior to 1996, as a large enough facility wasn’t available.
 That changed with the opening of the state-of-the-art Bank of America Stadium, home to the Carolina Panthers.

 With a facility in place, Raycom Sports began exploring possible options for collegiate events to be held in Charlotte.
 The number of universities from the Atlantic Coast Conference that are within a short driving distance to Charlotte made ACC schools the most logical participants.